I finally figured out why they call it Candy Corn, and it only took me 46 years…

 Ok, tell me I’m not alone.
 Tell me I’m not the only one who never quite understood how Candy Corn ever got its name.

-For as long as I can remember, I’ve liked the stuff, but the name has always puzzled me.
+For as long as I can remember, I’ve quite liked candy corn, but the name has always puzzled me.
 I never quite understood the “corn” part.
 Why corn?
-I mean it’s a striped triangle.
+I mean, they’re little, orange, white and yellow, striped triangles.
 Candy CONE maybe, but candy CORN?
-It just didn’t make sense to me.
+It’s never made any sense to me at all.

 For those of you who aren’t familiar with it, candy corn is a treat that, in some parts, is associated with Halloween.
 The candies are soft and sweet and a little chewy.
 They kind of taste a little like a marshmallow.

-I can remember, as a kid, wondering what the “corn” bit was all about, but I guess I just accepted it.
-I think about it briefly every October when the candies make their appearance, but it’s only ever a fleeting thought.
-I’ve never bothered to actually look into WHY it’s called what it is.
+I can remember, as a kid, wondering what the reference to “corn” was all about, but I guess I just accepted it.
+I’d think about it briefly every October when the candies made their appearance in stores, but it was only ever a fleeting thought.
+I didn’t bother to actually look into WHY it was called candy CORN.

-And then one day a couple of weeks ago – BAM.
+Well, one week ago, it hit me!
 I had my A-HA moment while sitting in the driveway with one little hooligans who was waiting for her Mom to arrive.
 We were picking kernels off our corn cobs (a project that’s kept us busy for a few weeks now).
-I thought it would be fun to line a few kernels up to see if they looked like teeth, and THAT’s when it hit me.
+I thought it would be fun to line a few kernels up to see if they looked like teeth, and THAT’s when, in an instant, it all became clear.